Faylixe/wage/Part I - Introduction/02 - Memory.md

 Thus you add 1 and set the sign as negative which gaves us _-43_.

-That's it !
+That's it now let go back to testing !
 Such test interface can now be reused for any test that covers a class which implements the **IMemoryStream** interface.
 This testing strategy will be used throughout all this project.
-We can now move to a deeper level, which is the
+We can now move to a deeper level, which is the **IMemoryBank** interface.

-**IMemoryBank** interface.
 Since **IMemoryBank** is an **IMemoryStream**, we can write a test interface for it which also extends the test interface associated to **IMemoryStream** as follows :

 ```java